Upward Arrow Icon - Navigation

 TL;DR 🕒

-This blog explores how theories of persuasive design, psychology, and emotional storytelling can transform your slides into decision-driving tools, and help you develop the skills needed to create persuasive presentation slides.
-Using real principles like Dual Coding, cognitive load theory, and Cialdini’s persuasion triggers, as well as a case study with MG Motors & it shows how to design presentations that truly move minds and spark action.
+This article explores how persuasive design, psychology, and emotional storytelling can be effectively combined to help you turn your presentation boards into decision-makers, and at the same time, develop the skills that are necessary for creating persuasive presentation boards.
+On top of that, it provides a study of real principles, Dual Coding, cognitive load theory, and Cialdini’s persuasion triggers, and a case study with MG Motors, & that illustrates the design of presentations that can really influence people's thoughts and behavior.

-Forget bullet points and corporate fluff.
-In 2024, persuasion is the new design currency.
+Avoid bullet points and corporate speak.
+Persuasion in 2026 is the new design currency.

-Let’s talk about how to work with those brains-not against them.
+Let’s see how we can cooperate with those brains instead of against them.

 The Role of Persuasive Presentations